nicoverbruggen/phpmon/README.md

 ## 🤬 The app won't start?!

 PHP Monitor performs some integrity checks to ensure a good experience when using the app.
 You'll get a message telling you that PHP Monitor won't work correctly in a variety of scenarios.

 **Follow instructions as specified in the alert in order to resolve any issues.**

+(If the app crashes at launch without showing you any of these messages, you might have a non-standard Homebrew and Valet setup.
+Those are not supported.)

 ## 🙋‍♂️ FAQ & Troubleshooting